Graduate entry to Optometry

 - Interviews are planned to be held early October.

-- The UWA DOpt is a three-year course.
+- The UWA OD is a three-year course.
 Full details of the course structure are available in the UWA Handbook.

 - Registration upon completion

-On completion of the DOpt, graduates will have both an undergraduate and a postgraduate degree, ensuring they have a well-rounded skill set as well as the specialist skills needed in their professional career.
+On completion of the OD, graduates will have both an undergraduate and a postgraduate degree, ensuring they have a well-rounded skill set as well as the specialist skills needed in their professional career.

 The Doctor of Optometry program is accredited by the Optometry Council of Australia and New Zealand.
 Graduates will be eligible to register to practise as an Optometrist in Australia and New Zealand.